apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

   --exclude-fields=EXCLUDE_FIELDS
                         Comma separated list of excluded fields from json response
+  --skip-date-usage     datestamp field won't be used for queries (sort based
+                        on id field)

   specifying the end of the range:
     -e END, --end=END   end of the range
-    -d DAYS, --days=DAYS  number of days to keep
+    -d DAYS, --days=DAYS
+                        number of days to keep
 ```